stinefm/relsad/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-stinetwork could always use more documentation, whether as part of the
+relsad could always use more documentation, whether as part of the
-official stinetwork docs, in docstrings, or even on the web in blog posts,
+official relsad docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/stinefm/stinetwork/issues.
+The best way to send feedback is to file an issue at https://github.com/stinefm/relsad/issues.

 If you are proposing a feature: